becca-bear/Bellabeat-Case-Study/README.md

 ```

-I find that there are 33 participants in the daily_activity, daily_calories and daily_intensities data sets, 24 in the daily_sleep and only 8 in the weight_info data set.
+I find that there are 33 participants in the daily_activity, daily_calories and daily_intensities data sets, 24 in the daily_sleep and only 8 in the weight_info data sets.
+The difference in the weights_info data set can cause the data to not be sufficient.